glm-tools/pyglmnet/doc/developers.rst

   origin	http://github.com/user/pyglmnet.git (push)

 Before you start developing a feature, make sure that your local master is up to date.
-This will save you a lot of merge conflicts later.
+This can save you from a lot of merge conflicts later.

 .. code:: bash